 The haunting image of 13-year old Hector Peterson’s body being carried through the streets of Soweto is one of the most powerful and iconic images of apartheid.
 We visit the museum that commemorates the students who protested for a better education for all.

-One of South Africa’s most famous streets – the only street in the world to pride itself to have housed two Nobel Prize winners (Nelson Mandela & Desmond Tutu).
+One of South Africa’s most famous streets, and the only street in the world which has been home to two Noble Peace Prize winners – Nelson Mandela and Archbishop Desmond Tutu.

 Catch up on the morning over a frosty local beer and a kota, a hunger-busting fresh baked quarter loaf, hollowed out and filled with fries, drenched in layers of cheese, sauce, eggs, and meat.

 Apartheid Museum (full-day tour)

 Possibly the most not-to-be-missed museum in South Africa.
 You’ll be immersed in the tumultuous and often poignant history of a country torn apart by intolerance, but healing itself through democracy and hope.